 - The Political Economy of Money

-- War and Economy in the Twentieth Century
+- The International Economy in the Twentieth Century

 - Post-Kantian Social and Political Philosophy